 Best Barcelona tours and activities

-- Go on a dragon hunt around Barcelona with the Barrio Gótico Dragon Tour for Families
+- Go on a family tour around Barcelona

 - Do your family a favor and skip the lines with Fast Track Sagrada Familia entrance tickets